 - Through collaboration with Whooper Swan Working Group, the contractors were able to immediately communicate any feedback from field studies to the site teams and sub-contractors via advice notes, tool box talks, inductions and method statements to avoid disturbing the whooper swan during construction.

-- The contractors avoided entering certain fields even after the exclusion period and avoided disruption during the exclusion by keeping equipment/ plant/ people low key until the whooper swans had moved out of immediate area.
-No works took place within fields where swans were present and no works impacted the adjacent fields/ lands.
+- The contractors avoided entering certain fields even after the exclusion period and avoided disruption during the exclusion by keeping equipment, plant and people low key until the whooper swans had moved out of immediate area.
+No works took place within fields where swans were present and no works impacted the adjacent fields.
 During construction the contractors carried out monitoring of whooper swans and no issues were raised.

 Monitor report.
 GRAHAM Farrans JV.
 County Antrim.
 May 2018.